indico/mereswine/README.md

 ## API implementation

-To allow your application, and therefore each instance running it, to communicate with your Instance Tracker you have to use the three APIs available:
+To allow your application, and therefore each instance running it, to communicate with Cephalopod you have to use the three APIs available:

-- **Create instance:** this API is used to create a new instance record in the Instance Tracker DB.
+- **Create instance:** this API is used to create a new instance record in the Cephalopod DB.
     - *Endpoint:* `/instance/`;
     - *Request type:* `POST`;
     - *Data:* the url of the instance server, the contact person name and e-mail address and the organisation name;
     - *Response:* the instance UUID.
-- **Update instance:** used to update the instance record in the Instance Tracker DB whenever some field is changed in the instance server.
+- **Update instance:** used to update the instance record in the Cephalopod DB whenever some field is changed in the instance server.
 Also used when the Instance Tracking has to be be enabled/disabled for that instance.
     - *Endpoint*: `/instance/<uuid>`;
     - *Request type:* `PATCH`;
     - *Data:* every combination of the following fields: server url, contact person name, contact e-mail address and enabled status (`True` or `False`);